nexient-llc/tf-module-skeleton/TEMPLATED_README.md

 This adds in several files and directories that are ignored by `git`.
 They expose many new Make targets.

-2. The first target you care about is `env`.
+2. _THIS STEP APPLIES ONLY TO MICROSOFT AZURE.
+IF YOU ARE USING A DIFFERENT PLATFORM PLEASE SKIP THIS STEP._ The first target you care about is `env`.
 This is the common interface for setting up environment variables.
 The values of the environment variables will be used to authenticate with cloud provider from local development workstation.

 `make configure` command will bring down `azure_env.sh` file on local workstation.
 Devloper would need to modify this file, replace the environment variable values with relevant values.